sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/wavefront.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your email usernames and passwords?
+**NEED TO COMPLETE** Is my draft list below accurate?
 Does event-based templating apply for the Wavefront integration?
 Are there other features to add here?

+- Transform metrics to Wavefront format: extract and transform the metrics you collect from different sources like Graphite, OpenTSDB, Nagios, and Influx and populate them into Wavefront.
+- Use Sensu [environment variables and secrets management][6] to avoid exposing your Wavefront username and password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin

-**The Wavefront monitoring-pipelines template does not include notes for configuration at the top of the yaml file** For a turnkey experience with the Sensu Wavefront Handler plugin, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing workflows and store Sensu metrics in Wavefront.
+**NOTE TO REVIEWER**: The Wavefront monitoring-pipelines template does not include notes for configuration at the top of the yaml file.
+Do we need to fix this?

+For a turnkey experience with the Sensu Wavefront Handler plugin, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing workflows and store Sensu metrics in Wavefront.

 To build your own workflow or integrate Sensu with existing workflows, add the [Sensu Wavefront Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index.